Vinnix00/Image-Colorization-System/PMP-PLAN/D-Project_Execution.md

 <img src="assets/coding7.jpg" width="100%">

 Converting the colorized image from the lab colour space to RGB.
 Then clipping any pixel intensities that fall outside the range [0,1].
 Bringing the pixel intensities back into the range [0,255].
-During the preprocessing we divided by 255 and now we aare multiplying by 255.
+During the preprocessing we divided by 255 and now we are multiplying by 255.
 The "uint8" conversion isn't a requirement but it helps the code work between OpenCV 3.4.x and 4.x versions.

 <img src="assets/coding8.jpg" width="100%">